rodrigoalmeida94/ACT_EagleSensing/c_Cloud_Detection/c_Cloud_Detection.md

 Fmask is installed by executing the bash script fmask_install.sh (under ./z_Install_Software/).
 This automatically creates the conda environment "clouddetect", in which all the packages specific for fmask are contained.
-These packages are listed in fmaskenv_requirements.txt.
+These packages are also listed in fmaskenv_requirements.txt from where they can be installed with pip if need be.

 ###Required conda packages